lukas99/ysg-manager/documentation/architecture.md

 See [Trello board](https://trello.com/b/cTCQho4q/ysg-manager-skills) with requirements for skills management.

 **Player creation**
-* Players are created in Administration Application (number, name, outfield player / goal keeper).
+* Players are created in Administration Application (number, name, skater / goaltender).
 In future, team coaches can create the players at their own.
 * Players will be suggested on Skills Mobile App.
 * Skills Mobile App Users need to be able to add a player which doesn't yet exist.
 * Skills Mobile App Users don't fill in player names.
 If player is created on mobile app, it's name needs to be appended in Administration Application